BrianPugh/cyclopts/docs/source/meta_app.rst

     def __call__(self, tokens=None, **kwargs):
         tokens = normalize_tokens(tokens)
-        command, bound = self.parse_args(tokens, **kwargs)
+        command, bound, ignored = self.parse_args(tokens, **kwargs)
         return command(*bound.args, **bound.kwargs)

 Knowing this, we can easily customize how we actually invoke actions with Cyclopts.
-Let's imagine that we want to instantiate an object, ``User`` in our meta app, and pass it to all subsequent commands.
+Let's imagine that we want to instantiate an object, ``User`` in our meta app, and pass it to subsequent commands that need it.
 This might be useful to share an expensive-to-create object amongst commands in a single session; see :ref:`Command Chaining`.

 .. code-block:: python